alekdavis/XslMail/README.md

 - Intermediate files will not be saved.
 - HTML files will be inlined and tidyfied.

 There are other less essential default that you can check by launching XslMail with the ```/?``` command-line switch.

-Application settings can be specified either via command-line switches or in the application configuration (```.config```) file.
-When XslMail runs with at least one command-line switch it will ignore the configuration file.
+You can override the default settings using command-line or the configuration (```.config```) file (if XslMail runs with at least one command-line switch it will ignore the configuration file; otherwise, it will use it, if the file is present).

 ## Command line